How To Make Fancy Tea Blends Plus: My Favorite Citrus Blend

 Once your fruit is dehydrated, let it cool completely at room temperature and store in glass containers.
 I like to use mason jars and set them in the door portion of our second fridge.
 They keep very well and have a variety of uses.

 Tea is a lot like coffee and olive oil in the respect that it likes dark places.
 Once you make your tea blend you’ll want to store it in an airtight, no see thru container.
 They make tea tins specifically for this reason and they are a perfect item to invest in.
 These tins, that you can find here, are affordable and include chalkboard labels…I mean convenient, right?

 I love to purchase my loose tea along with other spices from Mountain Rose Herbs.
 They have amazing products…sustainable, fair trade, certified organic and kosher certified.
 I’m not affiliated with them I just absolutely love them and highly recommend their products.
 You can find them here at Mountain Rose Herbs.

 My favorite summer citrus tea blend

 You guys.
 This blend is amazing.
 The aroma that comes from the tea, as well as the dried fruit, makes you feel as though you are sitting on a balcony with the cool ocean breeze wafting over your face.
 I can hear the crashing waves as I sip this tea …yes, it is that good.

 Okay, start with your loose leaf tea.
-In this case, I used a yerba mate green tea, which I purchased for $13.00 a pound.
-I then added in a handful of dried citrus…grapefruit, orange, lemon, and lime.
-I also put in a quarter cup of dried hibiscus (which I purchased from my local grocer) and finely diced dried apple, about a quarter cup.
-I added in two tablespoons of dried cranberries as well for a little “bite” of sourness to play off of the citrus.
+In this case, I used a Yerba mate green tea, which I purchased for $13.00 a pound.
+Then, added in a handful of dried citrus…grapefruit, orange, lemon, and lime.
+To make it a little more interesting, I also put in a quarter cup of dried hibiscus (which I purchased from my local grocer) and finely diced dried apple, about a quarter cup.
+Adding in two tablespoons of dried cranberries as well for a little “bite” of sourness to play off of the citrus.

 Quick note on brewing times & temperature